-Normally under Australian succession law marriage cancels a will ( revokes in legalese) – unless the will was made in contemplation of marriage.
+Normally under Australian succession law marriage cancels a will (that is revokes the will) – unless the will was made in contemplation of marriage.
 In some states and the ACT testamentary arrangements can be made in contemplation of entering into a registered relationship or partnership.

 Updating a will might seem a troublesome chore, but circumstances can change from the time it was made.
 The changes might produce unintended and unwanted outcomes in the event of death.
 Therefore reviewing a will is important to keep its contents in line with intentions.
 Regularly reviewing your will is important so it reflects your intentions.